VictorHenriquez/pm2-deployment/README.md

-# PM2 Deployment
+# PM2 Meteor Deployment

-Deploy your nodejs or typescript app with PM2.
+Deploy your Meteor app with PM2.

 ## How to use the action?
 ```yml